-Private instruction in piano for non-piano majors.
-1 credit = one 30-minute weekly lesson with a 30-minute weekly studio class.
+Prerequisite: Audition and approval of instructor Private instruction in piano for non-piano majors.
+1 credit = one 30minute weekly lesson with a 30-minute weekly studio class.

-APPLIED VOICE for non-music majors
+APPLIED VOICE for non-music majors 1 Hour

-Private instruction in voice for non-vocal majors.
-1 credit = one 30-minute weekly lesson with a 30-minute weekly studio class.
+Prerequisite: Audition and approval of instructor Private instruction in voice for non-vocal majors.
+1 credit = one 30minute weekly lesson with a 30-minute weekly studio class.